Word text to speech

 The macros here use the Microsoft Speech Object Library from within Word to speak either the full document or a selected block of text.

 I take no credit for the macros beyond reproducing them here.
-The code was produced by Mathew Heikkila in response to a newsgroup question back in 2003.
+The code was produced by Mathew Heikkila in response to a newsgroup question way back in 2003, but the process is still relevant today.

 You must have installed the Speech portion of Excel for the Microsoft Speech Object Library to be available to the VBA editor.